Immigration Lawyers » Florida Immigration Lawyers » Pembroke Pines Immigration Lawyers » Pembroke Pines Deportation Lawyers

 For example, one may be deported or removed based on a drug-related offense, a violent felony charge, and some other crime involving "moral turpitude," including fraud or stealing.
 There are a number of ways to challenge deportation or removal proceedings.

-Those who seek asylum in the United States, and those who have lived in the U.S. for more than 7 years may be able to stop being deported or removed.
+Those who seek asylum in the United States, and those who have lived in the U.S. for more than 7 years may be able to halt being deported or removed.
 Often times, many cities and states have "safe harbor" laws that allow offenders not to be reported to Immigration and Customs Enforcement (ICE) unless specifically compelled to by Federal law.
-You can present your case today and Pembroke Pines FL attorneys will review your case and respond to you with a course of action.
+You can present your case today and Pembroke Pines FL attorneys will evaluate your case and respond to you with a course of action.

 Life in Pembroke Pines